Mangrove restoration: Mangrove loss and degradation

 The issue of restoration is critical today since mangrove forests are being lost very quickly – at an even faster rate than tropical rainforests inland.
-A recent estimate puts the total mangrove area worldwide in 2005 at 152,000 km2 – down from 188,000 km2 in 1980.
-In other words, some 36,000 km2, or nearly 20% of the world's mangroves, were lost over a period of twenty-five years.
-Other estimates of loss may differ due to having been drawn from a smaller pool of data.
-The Millennium Ecosystem Assessment estimates the total loss worldwide at 35% between 1980 and 2000, but this result was drawn from data on only slightly more than half of the total mangrove area.
+During the 1970s, mangroves occupied as much as 200,000 km2, encompassing approximately 75% of the world's coastlines.
+Now, global mangrove area has experienced significant decline where at least 35% has been lost.
+Mangroves are continuing to diminish at a rate of 1-2% per year.
 Much of this lost mangrove area was destroyed to make room for industry, housing and tourism development; for aquaculture, primarily shrimp farms; and for agriculture, such as rice paddies, livestock pasture and salt production.
 Other drivers of mangrove forest destruction include activities that divert their sources of freshwater, such as groundwater withdrawals, the building of dams, and the building of roads and drainage canals across tidal flats.